Origin of the Surname - TAME.

 Familysearch.org

-To find UK members of the TAME family who have died serving their country click here to visit the Commonwealth War Graves Commission site.
+Commonwealth War Graves Commission To find members of your family who have died serving their country click here to visit the site.

 Thames and Timms Websites